Bra-AM/dream-assistant-android/README.md

-# Dream Assistant – Gemma 3n Impact Challenge (Unsloth Prize Winner)
+# Dream Assistant – Gemma 3n Impact Challenge

 **License:** This repository, including code and write-up, is released under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.